wookjinjang95/NLP/Assignment-4/README.txt

 Instruction for homework assignment 4

+**Make sure to download GoogleNews-vectors-negative300.bin <-- this is an open source file can be found anywhere on webstie**

   python3 features.py:

     This command will produce the part 1 and also part 2.
 Below the features.py,